Aryak10160/digital-literacy-project/README.md

 ---

 ##Project Overview
 This project was completed as part of the Digital Literacy course.
-It focuses on developing essential digital skills such as online safety, professional communication, digital presence, and awareness of cybercrime.
-The project consists of five tasks covering different aspects of digital literacy.
+The project is aimed at helping learners acquire basic knowledge in the following areas: online safety, professional communication, digital presence, and cybercrime.
+The project is divided into five different tasks.

 ---